2018 | performance | 60 minutes | 8 meters wide dress

-This performance, I developed as a finissage piece of an solo exhibition (Solstice Gallery, Brussels) of my collegue-artist Robin Kolleman.
-Robin invited me to create a performance, since she felt that our works contains certain similarities, as it comes to both our themes and esthetics.
-I decided, I wanted to bring an ode to Robin's work, based on her often used themes of attempting to intimately connect with others, voyorism, sexuality and feminity.
+This performance, I developed as a finissage piece of an solo exhibition (Solstice Gallery, Brussels) by my collegue-artist Robin Kolleman.
+Robin invited me to create this work, since she felt that our works contains certain similarities, as it comes to both our themes and aesthetics.
+I decided, I wanted to bring an ode to Robin's work, based on her often used themes of attempting to intimately connect with others, voyeurism, sexuality and femininity.

 For me, this performance was about the unease I often feel, about having to function in society as an adult (woman) and living up to all our cultural inherent social expectations.
 It's about my longing for the possibility of living in total innocense: to not have to play along the game of life, not having to take (time, space, attention) from others, in order to exist and thrive.
-To undo all these complexities, and becoming a tabula rasa again.
+To undo all these complexities; to become a tabula rasa again.

 Photos and videos by the artist Charley Case